fifthbeat/brandelli-react-components/src/lib/Switcher/README.md

 ## Description

-A radio switcher that display content
+A radio switcher that display a series of optinos and allow the user to select just one.

 ## How to use